 - Notes – notes to self, notes to your family, notes from visiting friends (pre-COVID – silent tear)

-- Measure your wall – multiply the height (vertically) and width (horizontal) to get the square footage.
+To measure your wall, multiply the height (vertically) and width (horizontal) to get the square footage.
 This will tell you how much chalkboard paint you need.

 A note about chalk: We use plain old white chalk and our toddler’s sidewalk chalk with no issues.
 But be really careful about “chalk” type pens that are used for art and weddings/signage etc. They can be practically permanent and you may have to just repaint over them.
 So if you have any of these, make sure to put them away in a different art area and let your family know!

 A note about our kitchen helper tower.
 If you have toddlers, a kitchen learning tower is also an amazing life saver of a kitchen item.
 Our kitchen is pretty small, and a lot of the popular towers are pretty wide.
-I ended up finding this more minimalist tower by UNICOO.
+I ended up finding this more minimalist tower on Amazon.

 It fits just perfectly up to our 20″ deep IKEA kitchen cart.
 I love this spot for it because it’s the only wall in the kitchen that it wouldn’t be tripped over.
 Safety-wise, he’s been using this since around 18 months old.
 I keep only a cutting board, toaster and his kitchen clean up rags on the top of the cart.
 So I knew he wouldn’t be climbing up to a dangerous spot, happening upon a knife or something that could break etc. It’s usually an empty-ish top and then I’ll bring things to it.
 For example, if he’s helping me cook something or he’s watching me food prep etc.

 Have you thought about a DIY chalkboard wall in your home?